Opinion | It’s not a ‘Sputnik moment’ and we should not feed Cold War paranoia

 To recall, the Soviet Union launched Sputnik, the first man-made satellite to orbit the planet, on October 4, 1957.
 Both the United States and U.S.S.R. had been planning to launch satellites into space for years, and the fact that Moscow got there first was a huge shock to Americans.
 Coming in the wake of multiple powerful Soviet nuclear tests, Sputnik signaled that in the next frontier, space, the Soviets were ahead.

 Sputnik was a revolution in the space race.
 Hypersonic missiles, on the other hand, are old news.
 A hypersonic missile travels at five times the speed of sound or faster.
 Starting in 1959, the United States and the Soviet Union have deployed intercontinental ballistic missiles that travel more than 20 times the speed of sound.
 Even Germany’s V-2 rockets, first launched against Paris during the last phase of World War II, flew at close to hypersonic speeds.
 Cameron Tracy, a Stanford University scientist and expert on the topic, has pointed out that hypersonic weapons are neither faster nor stealthier than ICBMs.
-Oh, and by the way, the Chinese missile missed its target by about 24 miles.
+Oh, and by the way, according to Financial Times reporting, the Chinese missile missed its target by about 24 miles.

 As author and journalist Fred Kaplan notes, it’s possible that the test was China’s attempt to nullify the United States’ vast missile defense system.
 But that system, as he points out, is an expensive white elephant that failed three of its last six tests despite the hundreds of billions of dollars spent on it to date.
 Perhaps that is why the Pentagon hasn’t tested the system since March 2019.
 Even if the system had perfect aim, it could still be rendered useless with small, asymmetrical measures, such as simply firing two missiles at the same time.

 Alas, don’t expect science and facts to have much sway in this discussion.
 That’s because there is now a bipartisan consensus in Washington: We are coming dangerously close to a new Cold War.
-For the Pentagon, it’s an opportunity: Raising fears about a huge and tech-savvy enemy is a surefire way to guarantee vast new budgets that can be spent countering the enemy’s every move, real and imagined.
+For the Pentagon, it’s an opportunity: Raising fears about a huge and tech-savvy enemy is a surefire way to guarantee vast new budgets that can be spent countering the enemy’s every move, real or imagined.

 The mood goes beyond Washington.
 Foreign Affairs has published an essay by scholar and famous realist John Mearsheimer, who castigates U.S. policymakers for engaging China over the past four decades.
 He predicts that our active encouragement of a peer competitor will lead to a new Cold War that could get hot and even nuclear.